MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-basics-teams.md

 When your Teams activity handler&ndash;bot receives a message activity, its turn handler routes the incoming message activity to its `OnMessageActivityAsync` handler, similar to how an activity handler&ndash;based bot would.
 However, when your Teams bot receives a conversation update activity, the Teams version of the `OnConversationUpdateActivityAsync` handler processes the activity.

 There is no base implementation for most of the Teams-specific activity handlers.
-You will need to override these handler and provide appropriate logic for your bot.
+You will need to override these handlers and provide appropriate logic for your bot.

 ### [JavaScript](#tab/javascript)

 When your Teams activity handler&ndash;bot receives a message activity, its turn handler routes the incoming message activity to its `onMessage` handler, similar to how an activity handler&ndash;based bot would.
 However, when your Teams bot receives a conversation update activity, the Teams version of the `dispatchConversationUpdateActivity` handler processes the activity.

 There is no base implementation for most of the Teams-specific activity handlers.
-You will need to override these handler and provide appropriate logic for your bot.
+You will need to override these handlers and provide appropriate logic for your bot.

 When overriding these Teams-specific activity handlers, define your bot logic, then **be sure to call `next()` at the end**.
-By calling `next()` you ensure that the next handler is run.
+By calling `next()`, you ensure that the next handler is run.

 ### [Java](#tab/java)

 When your Teams activity handler&ndash;bot receives a message activity, its turn handler routes the incoming message activity to its `onMessageActivity` handler, similar to how an activity handler&ndash;based bot would.
 However, when your Teams bot receives a conversation update activity, the Teams version of the `onConversationUpdateActivity` handler processes the activity.

 There is no base implementation for most of the Teams-specific activity handlers.
-You will need to override these handler and provide appropriate logic for your bot.
+You will need to override these handlers and provide appropriate logic for your bot.

 ### [Python](#tab/python)

 When your Teams activity handler&ndash;bot receives a message activity, its turn handler routes the incoming message activity to its `on_message_activity` handler, similar to how an activity handler&ndash;based bot would.
 However, when your Teams bot receives a conversation update activity, the Teams version of the `on_conversation_update_activity` handler processes the activity.

 There is no base implementation for most of the Teams-specific activity handlers.
-You will need to override these handler and provide appropriate logic for your bot.
+You will need to override these handlers and provide appropriate logic for your bot.

 ---

-All of the activity handlers described in the [activity handling](bot-activity-handler-concept.md#activity-handling) section of the _Event-driven conversations using an activity handler_ article will continue to work as they do with a non-Teams bot, with the exception of handling the members added and removed activities, these will be different in the context of a team, where the new member is added to the team as opposed to a message thread.
-See [Teams conversation update activities](#teams-conversation-update-activities) for more details.
+All of the activity handlers described in the [activity handling](bot-activity-handler-concept.md#activity-handling) section of the _Event-driven conversations using an activity handler_ article will continue to work as they do with a non-Teams bot, except for handling the members added and removed activities, these activities will be different in the context of a team, where the new member is added to the team as opposed to a message thread.
+For more information, see [Teams conversation update activities](#teams-conversation-update-activities).

 To implement your logic for these Teams-specific activity handlers, you will override methods in your bot.